 - Regularly Swap Out Your Brush – It’s a good idea to switch to a new toothbrush every three or four months.
 You should get a new brush even sooner if you’ve been sick (since the brush will be loaded up with bacteria) or if the bristles start looking worn or frayed.
 The latter may be a sign that you should use a softer touch when brushing.

 If you’d like more tips on brushing, ask us at your next dental exam.
-If you need to schedule a checkup, call us today at 979-279-8839 for an appointment in our Bryan TX office or 281-944-3634 to visit Johnson Dentistry in Spring TX.
+If you need to schedule a checkup, call us today at 979-279-8839 or contact us online for an appointment in our Bryan, TX office.